anahid-bauer/anahid-bauer.github.io/index.md

 I'm an PhD Candidate at the <a class="a1" href="https://economics.illinois.edu/" target="_blank">Economics Department at University of Illinois at Urbana-Champaign.</a>

 <br>
-I'm an applied economist specialized in Digital Disruption.
+I'm an applied economist specialized in the effects of Digital Disruption.
 My primary interests are Labor Economics, Industrial Organization and Economics of Innovation.

 <br>